cycle/docs/relation/morphed.md

 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`

 ### MorphedHasOne
 Declared the ability to own the entity from multiple entity types (example user/post/comment has image).
+The relation must point to entity interface.

 Additional options include:

 Option      | Value  | Comment
 ---         | ---    | ----